 The lake level numbers above refer to gauge readings at the Crescent Lake dam or in the Smith River at the Whitten Neck bridge (where a gauge has been calibrated to match the one at the dam).
 The readings apply to both Crescent Lake and Lake Wentworth.

-The numbers on the right side of the graph represent feet above sea level, so that a reading of 34.10 on the gauge represents a lake level of 534.10 feet above sea level.
+The lake level column in the table represents feet above sea level, so that a reading of 34.10 on the gauge represents a lake level of 534.10 feet above sea level.
 The same principle holds for the water levels referenced in the state order described below.

 The gate opening numbers refer to the distance the sluice gate has been opened at the time the respective water level reading was taken.
 The gate determines the flow rate from Crescent Lake through the dam to the river below.